 Praiseworthy needed to increase engagement on its platform so managers and associates actually get use out of the business insights and communication opportunities the product provides.

 An interactive dashboard that allows managers to see alerts and insights and take actions right away will increase manager and employee engagement on the platform.
-We will know this is true when:

 In addition to creating our own accounts we also interviewed 7 of Praiseworthy's current users: